koifissh/koifissh/README.md

 <h1 align="left">Daniel Huynh -@koifissh</h1>
 <h3 align="left">Hi, I'm Daniel-a college student working on becoming a fullstack app developer.
-I'm into the mobile development whether that be smartphones or wearable tech.
+Wherever there is cool tech, I want to tinker with it.

 <h3 align="left">Languages and Tools:</h3>